What is procurement orchestration? The complete guide to unifying intake-to-pay

 In a traditional waterfall process, Legal is often brought in too late, creating bottlenecks.
 Orchestration pulls Legal upstream, integrating compliance checks directly into the intake workflow.

 By coordinating parallel approval paths, the platform ensures Legal can review terms simultaneously with IT and Security.
 Advanced orchestration leverages AI to parse contracts during intake, automatically extracting key metadata and flagging non-standard terms.
-This ensures that by the time a contract reaches the final sign-off, the majority of the risk assessment is already complete.
+This ensures that by the time a contract reaches final sign-off, the majority of the risk assessment is already complete.

 Process reporting and analytics